mikeytsou/front-end-dev-test/README.md

 1. What you technologies you used and why (if you only used html, css, and js please explain any templates or frameworks you may have used i.e. bootstrap)

-I used React because it is one of my favorite technologies to work with.
+> I used React because it is one of my favorite technologies to work with.
 I'm still trying to improve my skills with React and I thought this would be a good opportunity.
-It might have been a gamble because using HTML, CSS, and JavaScript would certainly have been much easier, but I had enjoyed using React.
+It might have been a gamble because using HTML, CSS, and JavaScript would certainly have been much easier, but I enjoyed using React.

 2. Any struggles you faced when developing with technology you chose?

-I had some trouble working with SVG files because I've never used them before.
-I also wanted to use React Router but ended up not using it because I would of had to restructure some of my components and lack of time.
+> I had some trouble working with SVG files because I've never used them before.
+I also wanted to use React Router but ended up not using it because I would've had to restructure some of my components and lack of time.

 3. What you enjoyed the most and why?

-I really enjoyed everything about this assignment.
-I love front-end development and had a blast especially working with React.
+> I really enjoyed using my creative and problem solving skills to complete this assignment.
+I love front-end development and had a blast, especially working with React and responsive design.